The Dawn of Everything cover art

 Brought to you by Penguin.

 For generations, our remote ancestors have been cast as primitive and childlike - either free and equal, or thuggish and warlike.
-Civilisation, we are told, could be achieved only by sacrificing those original freedoms or, alternatively, by taming our baser instincts.
-David Graeber and David Wengrow show how such theories first emerged in the 18th century as a reaction to Indigenous critiques of European society and why they are wrong.
-In doing so, they overturn our view of human history, including the origins of farming, property, cities, democracy, slavery and civilisation itself.
+Civilization, we are told, could be achieved only by sacrificing those original freedoms or, alternatively, by taming our baser instincts.
+David Graeber and David Wengrow show how such theories first emerged in the eighteenth century as a reaction to indigenous critiques of European society, and why they are wrong.
+In doing so, they overturn our view of human history, including the origins of farming, property, cities, democracy, slavery and civilization itself.

 Drawing on path-breaking research in archaeology and anthropology, the authors show how history becomes a far more interesting place once we begin to see what's really there.
 If humans did not spend 95 per cent of their evolutionary past in tiny bands of hunter-gatherers, what were they doing all that time?
-If agriculture, and cities, did not mean a plunge into hierarchy and domination, then what kinds of social and economic organisation did they lead to?
-The answers are often unexpected and suggest that the course of history may be less set in stone and more full of playful possibilities than we tend to assume.
+If agriculture, and cities, did not mean a plunge into hierarchy and domination, then what kinds of social and economic organization did they lead to?
+The answers are often unexpected, and suggest that the course of history may be less set in stone, and more full of playful possibilities than we tend to assume.

-The Dawn of Everything fundamentally transforms our understanding of the human past and offers a path towards imagining new forms of freedom, new ways of organising society.
+The Dawn of Everything fundamentally transforms our understanding of the human past and offers a path toward imagining new forms of freedom, new ways of organizing society.
 This is a monumental book of formidable intellectual range, animated by curiosity, moral vision and faith in the power of direct action.

-©2021 David Graeber, David Wengrow (P)2021 Penguin Audio
+© David Graeber, David Wengrow 2021 (P) Penguin Audio 2021

-Anthropology Civilization World Thought-Provoking Africa
+Anthropology Archaeology Biological Sciences Civilization Evolution Evolution & Genetics Science World Thought-Provoking Africa

 Listeners also enjoyed...